Swift TOO API

 UVOT modes are typically given as hex modes.
 This class allows the user to look up the meaning of a given hex code, which is typically a table of UVOT filters associated with that mode, along with any configuration parameters, such as the size of the field of view, whether the data will be taken in event mode, etc.

-Swift_Resolve provides an simple interface to resolve target names into coordinates, leveraging several name resolvers.
+SwiftResolve provides a simple interface to resolve target names into coordinates, leveraging several name resolvers.
 This class is also called by other classes when you pass the name parameter instead of giving an ra, dec or skycoord.

 Swift Mission Operations Center